computations/SunStar/doc/writeup.md

 criterion, we can select pairs to join.
 At a High level the algorithm proceeds like so:

--   Initialize the tree by creating nodes for all the taxa, and connect them to a central node $t$.
+-   Initialize the tree by creating nodes for all the $N$ taxa, and connect them to a central node $t$.
 -   Select a pair of nodes.
 -   Join the pair of nodes to a new parent node, and connect the new parent back to the central node.